SzPetra/employees-python-cicd/README.md

 --git commit -a -m "": -a -> will add the files, don't have to run it in different command

+--git reset --soft HEAD~: commit is taken back, but your changes will still be kept to commit again --git reset --mixed HEAD~:
+--git reset --hard HEAD~: commit is taken back, but your chnages will not be kept anymore

 More than one remote repositories can be added (named differently, for example: origin&backup).

 In GitHub there is more detailed description for commits, which is the body of the commit, should describe what happened in the commit, HEADER is just the title of it.